Inverse mean curvature flow with outer obstacle: Introduction

 Further properties of maximal solutions are summarized in Theorem \ref{thm-max:properties}.
 Building upon Theorem \ref{thm-intro:max_sol}, we can write down a neat proof of the main result of \cite{Xu_2023_proper}; see Theorem \ref{thm-exist:properness} for more details.

 \phantomsection {\arabic{section}.\arabic{subsection}\texorpdfstring{\quad}{} Ideas of proof} \textbf{Ideas in proving existence: blow-up and parabolic estimates}

 We briefly describe the main ideas for proving Theorem \ref{thm-intro:existence}.
 Assume that $\Omega$ is a bounded smooth domain.
-Let us focus on deriving the core item (ii) of Theorem \ref{thm-intro:existence}.
+Let us derive the core item (ii) of Theorem \ref{thm-intro:existence}.
 By Lemma \ref{lemma-intro:asymp_tangent}, this implies that the solution respects the obstacle $\p\Omega$.

 We start with constructing a family of approximate solutions, where the obstacle $\p\Omega$ is replaced by a soft curvature well.
 Consider a family of smooth functions $\psi_\delta$, defined such that $\psi_\delta|_\Omega=0$ and $\psi_\delta(x)\to+\infty$ when $d(x,\Omega)\to\delta$.
 So $\psi_\delta$ is defined in the $\delta$-neighborhood of $\Omega$.
 It follows that